oracle-quickstart/oci-cloudnative/deploy/helm-chart/README.md

     --set secrets.oci.apiKey="$OCI_KEY"
 ```

-### Installing HPA for API and Storefront
+### Installing HPA for components

-Optionally, you can enable HPA for API and Storefront components by setting the `api.hpa.enabled=true` and/or `storefront.hpa.enabled=true` and passing them to the helm install command like this:
+Optionally, you can enable HPA for components by setting the `hpa.enabled` property to `true`.
+For example: `api.hpa.enabled=true`, and then pass it to the install command:

 ```bash
 helm install --dry-run --debug mushop --name mymushop \